 - 1. Any product on which the serial number has been defaced, modified or removed. - 2.
-Damage, deterioration, failure, or malfunction resulting from: - Accident, abuse, misuse, neglect, fire, water, lightning, or other acts of nature, improper maintenance, unauthorized product modification, or failure to follow instructions supplied with the product. - b.
-Operation outside of product specifications. - c.
-Operation of the product for other than the normal intended use or not under normal conditions. - d.
-Repair or attempted repair by anyone not authorized by ViewSonic. - e.
-Any damage of the product due to shipment. - f.
-Removal or installation of the product. - g.
-Causes external to the product, such as electric power fluctuations or failure.

-- h.
-Use of supplies or parts not meeting ViewSonic's specifications. - i Normal wear and tear - i.
+Damage, deterioration or malfunction resulting from: - a.
+Accident, misuse, neglect, fire, water, lightning, or other acts of nature, unauthorized product modification, or failure to follow instructions supplied with the product. - b.
+Repair or attempted repair by anyone not authorized by ViewSonic. - c.
+Any damage of the product due to shipment. - d.
+Removal or installation of the product. - e.
+Causes external to the product, such as electric power fluctuations or failure. - f.
+Use of supplies or parts not meeting ViewSonic's specifications. - g.
+Normal wear and tear. - h.
 Any other cause which does not relate to a product defect. - 3.
+Any product exhibiting a condition commonly known as "image burn-in" which results when a static image is displayed on the product for an extended period of time. - 4.
 Removal, installation, and set-up service charges.